Letitia Obeng: Research and publications

-Personal life
+Personal life and death

-She is the sister of the late Madam Theodosia Okoh, the designer of the Ghana flag.
+Obeng was the sister of the late Madam Theodosia Okoh, the designer of the Ghana flag.
 Her father, Very Reverend E.V.
-Asihene Anad, was the Moderator of the Presbyterian Church of Ghana and her mother's name was Dora Asihene.
+Asihene, was the Moderator of the Presbyterian Church of Ghana and her mother's name was Dora Asihene.
 She was married to George A. Obeng who died in 1959.
+They had three kids (two boys and a girl).
 The British Organizational theorists, professor and author Edward David Asihene "Eddie" Obeng (born 1959) is one of Letitia Obeng's children.

+Obeng died on 23 March 2023, at the age of 98.